Natalie Mwagale

 Natalie Mwangale (born September 7, 1993) is a Kenyan basketball player.
 She plays for the Kenyan Ports Authority and the Kenya women's national basketball team.

 Professional career

 Mwagale plays for the Kenyan Ports Authority Basketball team.
+She particicpated in the 2023 Africa Women's Basketball League where she averaged 8.7 points, 5.7 rebounds and 7.6 assists.